leewtai/leewtai.github.io/courses/applied_methods/homeworks/proj1.md

 ### Deliverables
 - A report that should include:
   - A sampling methodology which defines your population, sampling frame, and unit of measurement.
+    - Normally, you would set a desired-accuracy for your project, then use the variance formulas for various sampling strategies to then determine the number of samples you should collect.
+Since this topic course does not dive into the variance calculations, you will not need to describe this step but you should know that we are skipping this intentionally.
   - A measurement procedures should define what constitutes as "wearing a mask" and "in public".
   - A description of the possible disagreements between your population and sampling frame and how this would impact your final conclusions.
   - How you are deriving the estimated percentage (bonus points for deriving associated the uncertainties but this is not required).